Contra (New England)

 Contra accompaniment is usually contemporary, 32-bar reels - performed by string bands.

-English country dances normally have five or less figures per 32-bar revolution - whereas Contras, usually having at least six figures, are possibly a bit more demanding to memorize.
+English country dances normally comprise five, or less, figures during a 32-bar revolution - whereas Contras have at least six individual figures, so are a smidgeon more demanding to memorize.

 Particular features of Contra:

 Some Contra venues host gender-fluid events, which can be a tad uncomfortable for conventional, red-blooded males.
-So, check if considering attending.
+If that's likely to be an issue, it'd be prudent to check beforehand.

 You want to see a demonstration of Contra?